EilishSinclair/Python-Project/README.md

 # Python-Project
-This is where I am learning to better understand python as well as building applications.
+I am currently learning about Python.
+I will eventually be building three web applications.
+``
+Project One:

+``
+Automation with Python.